 - Add the chopped chicken and toss to coat, ensure every piece of chicken is coated.

-- Add in the remaining ingredients and fold in to combine.
+- Add in the chopped celery, chopped onion, cranberries, pecans, and diced apple, and fold in to combine.